-- (1) The student, dean (or designee), supervising attorney, and the client shall complete the Law Student Appearance form HERE, which shall be filed with the clerk. - (2) The appearance of the student is not authorized until approved by the presiding judicial officer which approval may be withdrawn for any reason without notice or hearing.
+- (1) The student, dean (or designee), supervising attorney, and the client shall complete the Law Student Appearance form HERE, which shall be filed with the clerk. - (2) The appearance of the student is not authorized until approved by the presiding judicial officer-district judge (or magistrate judge exercising consent jurisdiction under D.C.COLO.LCivR 72.2), which approval may be withheld or withdrawn for any reason without notice or hearing.